webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

     - values aren't visible in container properties.
     - you reference the **secureValue property**, not the value.
 - **Azure Container Groups**
+  - each container group(similar to pod in Kubernetes) has own public IP address and FQDN.
   - **collection of containers** that get scheduled on the **same host machine**.
   - The containers in a container group **share** a **lifecycle, resources, local network, and storage volumes**.
   - similar to a '**Kubernetes pod**'.